Google Apps Free edition (legacy)

 - Email import from webmail host

-Is there another way to get free email for my business?
-Yes, you can use Gmail with a consumer Google account.
-However, you won't get a custom email address such as email@example.com, but will instead have the address firstname.lastname@example.org.
+You can use Gmail for free with a personal Google Account.
+However, you won't get a custom email address such as email@example.com.
+Instead, your address will end in @gmail.com.
 You also won't have any administrative control over your organization's email use.